ablab/spades/README.md

 The full list of `<output_dir>` content is presented below:

-- scaffolds.fasta – resulting scaffolds (recommended for use as resulting sequences)
+- scaffolds.fasta &ndash; resulting scaffolds (recommended for use as resulting sequences)
-- contigs.fasta – resulting contigs
+- contigs.fasta &ndash; resulting contigs
-- assembly_graph.fastg – assembly graph
+- assembly_graph.fastg &ndash; assembly graph
-- contigs.paths – contigs paths in the assembly graph
+- contigs.paths &ndash; contigs paths in the assembly graph
-- scaffolds.paths – scaffolds paths in the assembly graph
+- scaffolds.paths &ndash; scaffolds paths in the assembly graph
-- before_rr.fasta – contigs before repeat resolution
+- before_rr.fasta &ndash; contigs before repeat resolution

-- corrected/ – files from read error correction
+- corrected/ &ndash; files from read error correction
-    - configs/ – configuration files for read error correction
+    - configs/ &ndash; configuration files for read error correction
-    - corrected.yaml – internal configuration file
+    - corrected.yaml &ndash; internal configuration file
     - Output files with corrected reads

-- params.txt – information about SPAdes parameters in this run
+- params.txt &ndash; information about SPAdes parameters in this run
-- spades.log – SPAdes log
+- spades.log &ndash; SPAdes log
-- dataset.info – internal configuration file
+- dataset.info &ndash; internal configuration file
-- input_dataset.yaml – internal YAML data set file
+- input_dataset.yaml &ndash; internal YAML data set file
-- K<##>/ – directory containing intermediate files from the run with K=<##>.
+- K<##>/ &ndash; directory containing intermediate files from the run with K=<##>.
 These files should not be used as assembly results; use resulting contigs/scaffolds in files mentioned above.

 SPAdes will overwrite these files and directories if they exist in the specified `<output_dir>`. []()